Cook smarter

 Buying guide

-Depth Deep bowl prevents ingredients from flying out
+Depth Deep bowl prevents ingredients flying out

-Weigh your mortar with a kitchen scale before buying if ordering online — listed weights are sometimes for the mortar only, not the set.
+Weigh your mortar with a kitchen scale before buying if ordering online.
+Listed weights are sometimes for the mortar only, not the set.

 Care and maintenance

-Granite, marble, stone — rinse with warm water and a stiff brush after use.
+Granite, marble, stone: rinse with warm water and a stiff brush after use.
 Do not use soap (it absorbs into the stone).
 Air dry completely.
 If odors linger, grind dry rice to absorb them.

-Molcajete — requires seasoning before first use.
+Molcajete: requires seasoning before first use.
 Grind coarse salt and dry rice repeatedly until the rice comes out clean (not gray).
 This removes loose stone particles.
 After seasoning, treat like granite.

-Ceramic/Suribachi — hand wash with mild soap.
+Ceramic/Suribachi: hand wash with mild soap.
 The ridges of a suribachi trap particles, so use a brush.
 Do not soak for extended periods.

-Wood — hand wash, dry immediately.
+Wood: hand wash, dry immediately.
 Oil occasionally with food-safe mineral oil to prevent cracking.

 Mortar and pestle in Fond